arctic-hen7/diana/docs/src/getting_started.md

 ```
 diana = "0.2.3"
+async-graphql = "2.8.2"
 ```

+We also install `async_graphql` directly to prevent errors with asynchronous usage.
 Now run `cargo build` to download all dependencies.
 Diana is large and complex, so this will take quite a while!

 If you're new to GraphQL, we highly recommend reading more about it before diving further into Diana.
 You can see more about it on the [official GraphQL website](https://graphql.org).